inspee-hisr/cfg_analysis_web/README.md

 ### Interactive Map

-For the Interactive we use the [leaflet](https://rstudio.github.io/leaflet/) which we incorporated in a [Shiny Application](https://www.shinyapps.io).
+For the Interactive we use the [leaflet package](https://rstudio.github.io/leaflet/) which we incorporated in a [Shiny Application](https://www.shinyapps.io).

 ### Technical specification and database design